 The steps to develop a new graduate program are as follows:

 Step 1: Preliminary Consultation

 In order to streamline the proposal review process, all new graduate degree proposals begin with a preliminary meeting with the Graduate Dean.
-Please contact the Assistant Director of Academic Affairs, Kate Brigman, to inform the Graduate Division of your plans and schedule a consultation with Dean Leslie.
+Please contact the Director of Diversity, Extramural Funding and Postdoctoral Affairs, Celina Mojica, to inform the Graduate Division of your plans and schedule a consultation with Dean Leslie.